 What do you enjoy doing during your time off?

 What are some of your personal goals?

-You can slowly segue into asking them more about their roles within the company, their responsibilities and the areas they’d like to grow in.
+You can slowly ask them more about their roles within the company, their responsibilities and the areas they’d like to grow in.

 Questions like the ones below can help you better understand their levels of engagement as well as career aspirations.

-What is something you feel you accomplished recently?
+What is something you feel you have accomplished recently?